 - interviews with Judy Loman, Willy Postma, Godelieve Schrama and Elisabeth Sønstevold

 - learning techniques and working on music by R.Murray Schafer and R.S.Gjertsen

 Since 2015 I have continued to collaborate with composers as well as studied already written works.
 This experience has inevitably led to new thoughts.
 It is time to try to put them together in a way that might benefit others who wish to explore the harp.
 This text will continue to develop, since the world of harp in extensive and one can always explain more and better.
 Please be patient. 🙂 I would also clarify that teaching composers is not a full-time activity for me, although I have done several workshops for composers at the Norwegian academy of Music and for Ny Musikk Bergen in the past.
-Nowadays though, I have limited time to do research on the topic at the moment, so I will base my knowledge on my experiences in my daytime job as a harpist and the research I did 2008-2015.
+Nowadays though, I have limited time to do research on the topic, so I will base my knowledge on my experiences in my daytime job as a harpist and the research I did 2008-2015.

 First off, I will start by addressing the resources on harp for composers.
 My recommendation is that you find specialized and relatively modern harp literature.
 Many many composers use the standardized orchestration literature, where they find a chapter on harp.
 Some are quite good, but most are seriously misleading.
 However, even the good ones are not sufficient, because they seem to skim over the essential elements of the instrument.
 There has been a positive development recently, where more and more quality information has become available, so you might find a source that you trust and like on your own.
 Beware though, that there has been made an effort to standardize the harp notation and it is a great benefit to using the known notation when it is applicable.
 The ones I have read and can recommend are listed below.

 - Harp Notation by Gunnhildur Einarsdóttir: www.harpnotation.com.
 Check out the videos of a huge range of techniques!